7 Steps to Finding Software that Suits Your Needs

 Over the years, our team at Scoro has advised thousands of users during their new software implementation process.
 And what we’ve discovered is that there are many recurring questions and problems that typically arise in the process of looking for the best software.

 To make the process easier, we’ve outlined 7 steps to guide you in finding software that suits your work and business needs.
 Take time to go through all of these aspects – the right software solution will have a long-term benefit and accelerate your company’s growth.

 1. Define the problem

-2. Map the current workflow
+2. Map your current workflow

-- How do you track these activities?
+- How do you manage all your business information?

 - Who has access to this information?

 - What are your daily activities, and how do you track them?